-The JVs (Joint Venture) are generally characterized by shared ownership, returns and risks, and also shared governance.
+The JVs (Joint ventures) are generally characterized by shared ownership, returns, and risks, and also shared governance.

-Another example is Marvel Entertainment Company is the wholly owned subsidiary of The Walt Disney.
+Another example is Marvel Entertainment Company is the wholly-owned subsidiary of Walt Disney.

 A joint venture (JV) is a type of business arrangement where two or more parties come to an agreement and pool their resources for the purpose of achieving a specific task.
 This task can be a new project or for any other business activity.

 In a joint venture (JV), the participants together are responsible for their own profits, losses and the costs incurred and are associated with them.

 In a JV business, there is a partnership in common sense but even in legal structure, they are business partners.
 JVs are used as a common purpose to partner up with a local business and then to enter a foreign market.

 Joint Ventures - When an organization establishes and is mutually owned by two or more independent firms, it is known as a joint venture.
 It is about shared ownership and risk.
 It can bring into reality in these ways -

 When a foreign investor creates interest in a local company.